 We chose AAPC’s Certified Professional Coder and Certified Professional Biller courses as best overall because they not only help students prepare for an entry-level career in medical coding and billing, but also double a student’s likelihood of passing the AAPC’s Certified Professional Coder (CPC) and Certified Professional Biller (CPB) exams.
 Passing these exams is not required for all entry-level medical billing and coding jobs, but they are (along with the CCA certification from AHIMA) two of the most sought-after certifications by healthcare employers.

 Every AAPC course is taught by Certified Professional Coders with at least five years of coding experience.
 Assignments can be completed at your own pace and on your own time, unless you purchase the live instruction option.
 After purchasing a course, you’ll gain access to its materials for four months.
-Credits earned from AAPC courses cannot be transferred to other schools.
+It is your responsibility to determine whether credits can be transferred to other schools.

 Before signing up for AAPC courses, check job sites for medical billing and coding job listings in your area.
 You may find that healthcare employers in your region may prefer certification from AHIMA instead.
 Those enrolled in AAPC courses can get a discounted AAPC Student Membership for $100.
 Pricing for AAPC courses is as follows: